mirshahreza/AppEnd/README.md

 3- Setup database, to setup database
 	- Create an empty database in your sql server instance
 	- Get the producer at https://github.com/mirshahreza/RDBMS-PackageManager/blob/master/MsSql/Zzz_Deploy.sql
+	- Add the above producer to the database
 	- Initiate your database by running the following commands in SqlServer Management Studio
 		- EXEC Zzz_Deploy
 		- EXEC Zzz_Deploy 'AppEnd'